rspace-os/rspace-client-python/DEVELOPING.md

 ### Running tests

 Tests are a mixture of plain unit tests and integration tests making calls to an RSpace server.
-To run all tests, set these environment variables,replacing with your own valies
+To run all tests, set these environment variables,replacing with your own values

 ```
 bash> export RSPACE_URL=https:/<your-rspace-domain>